 The health risks associated with damp are, of course, the most pressing risk.
 There are various studies to prove that damp can contribute to respiratory problems.
 A study way back in 1997 revealed that people in damp homes were twice as likely to suffer from asthma.
 And, the worries don’t end there.
 Damp contains a number of harmful bacteria, and some of them are even proven to cause eczema.
 And, there’s also a general risk of allergies, including red eyes, stuffy nose, and a feeling of being run down.
 Let’s not beat around the bush; mold is a toxin.
 And, you wouldn’t exactly invite one of those into your home to stay normally.
 So, why are you making exceptions here?

 Aside from that, issues of damp, as we’ve stated, are bad news for your home.
 Even if you can wipe the spores away with a tissue, the chances are that they’ll come back.
 It’s a sure sign that, somehow, water is getting into your home where it shouldn’t.
 And, if you keep turning your back, it may well cause serious structural issues.
 If that happens, you’ll have no choice but to call a water damage restoration company like Restorationeze, as well as needing to deal with whatever’s causing damp in the first place.
 So, save yourself time and money by dealing with the issue before it gets this far.
 Your future self will thank you for it.

 Your happiness at risk?

-It’s also worth noting that knowing there’s damp in your home could risk your happiness.
+It’s also worth noting that knowing there’s dampness in your home could risk your happiness.
 After all, we all want our homes to become havens.
 Yet, if you’re aware of the fact that there’s a significant damp issue somewhere in your rooms, it’ll play on your mind.
-You may have to arrange furniture in a way you don’t like in attempts to cover it.
+You may have to arrange furniture in a way you don’t like in an attempt to cover it.
 And, before you know it, your peace of mind at home may be a thing of the past.
 And all that because you didn’t deal with the issue.
 Is it a price worth paying?